-Our commercial success depends in part on our ability to obtain and maintain proprietary protection for our drug candidates, novel discoveries, product development technologies and other know-how, to operate without infringing on the proprietary rights of others and to prevent others from infringing our proprietary rights.
+Our commercial success depends in part on our ability to obtain and maintain proprietary protection for our product candidates, novel discoveries, product development technologies and other know-how, to operate without infringing on the proprietary rights of others and to prevent others from infringing our proprietary rights.
 Our policy is to seek to protect our proprietary position by, among other methods, filing or in licensing United States and foreign patents and patent applications related to our proprietary technology, inventions and improvements that are important to the development and implementation of our business.
 We also rely on trademarks, trade secrets, know how, continuing technological innovation and potential in licensing opportunities to develop and maintain our proprietary position.

 In addition to our proprietary expertise, we own a portfolio of patents and patent applications directed to HBV core/capsid protein assembly inhibitors, HBV surface antigens secretion inhibitors, LNP inventions, LNP compositions for delivering nucleic acids such as mRNA and RNAi, the formulation and manufacture of LNP-based pharmaceuticals, chemical modification of RNAi molecules, and RNAi drugs and processes directed at particular disease indications.
-A large number of patent applications filed with the United States and European Patent Offices have been granted.
 In the United States our patents might be challenged by inter parte review or opposition proceedings.
 In Europe, upon grant, a period of nine months is allowed for notification of opposition to such granted patents.
 If our patents are subjected to inter parte review or opposition proceedings, we would incur significant costs to defend them.
 Further, our failure to prevail in any such proceedings could limit the patent protection available to our therapeutic HBV programs or RNAi platform, including our product candidates.

-We have a portfolio of approximately 64 patent families, in the United States and abroad, that are directed to our therapeutic HBV product candidates.
-The portfolio includes over 50 issued patents throughout the world and an extensive portfolio of pending patent applications.
+We have a portfolio of approximately 55 patent families, in the United States and abroad, that are directed to our therapeutic HBV product candidates, HBV technology and various aspect of LNPs and LNP formulations.
+The portfolio includes approximately 150 issued patents throughout the world and an extensive portfolio of pending patent applications.
+The earliest any of the material patents with respect to our current product candidates will expire is 2037.